fieldtrip/website/template/atlas.md

 ## FreeSurfer FsAverage

 We often use [FreeSurfer](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeSurferWiki) to extract cortical sheets which we use as the basis for a [source model](/tutorial/sourcemodel) or for the projection of [ECoG electrodes](/tutorial/human_ecog).
-FreeSurfer also comes with atlasses (or cortical parcellations), which can be used to label the vertices of the individual's cortical sheet.
+FreeSurfer also comes with atlases (or cortical parcellations), which can be used to label the vertices of the individual's cortical sheet.

-The FreeSurfer atlasses are quite large and therefore not copied into FieldTrip, but you may have them on your local computer.
+The FreeSurfer atlases are quite large and therefore not copied into FieldTrip, but you may have them on your local computer.
 There are multiple [parcellations available](https://surfer.nmr.mgh.harvard.edu/fswiki/CorticalParcellation):

 - Desikan-Killiany Atlas (?h.aparc.annot)
 - Destrieux Atlas (?h.aparc.a2009s.annot)